teropa/failurous-java/README.md

 ## Installation

-Note: If you're using Guice, also see the Integrations section below.
+Note: If you're using Guice or Spring, also see the Integrations section below.

 ### 1. Configure pom.xml